Field inventory management with STOK

 - The leading European service system for the inventory management of high-value healthcare products at hospitals

 - Guarantees constant product availability while also optimising process costs

 - Specialists in high-value medical and pharmaceutical products – all of the statutory requirements are fulfilled

 - Our team of specialists has unrivalled expertise in the field of medical devices and is familiar with the specific demands of the cardiology and orthopaedics industries, for example.
 It also knows each hospital’s individual requirements and preferences – throughout Europe

 Learn how to make your logistics for medical technology even more efficient!
 Read more about our inventory management solutions in and en route to the hospital.

 Outsourcing isn’t about what you can substract from a business, it’s about what you can add.Paul Wilkinson, Founder and Directing Manager, STOK UK

-A modular long term consignment concept
+An integrated, modular long term consignment concept

 STOK partners with numerous medical technology manufacturers and its solutions are based on a client-specific, modular service concept.
 The solutions range from stocktaking on the ward and site-specific usage analyses and recommendations regarding the optimum stock level, right through to comprehensive inventory management solutions – our Vendor Managed Inventory (VMI) service.
 In addition to recording and replenishing stocks, the VMI service also includes the reordering, management and redistribution of products that are close to their expiry date.
 To this end, our STOK employees pay regular, comprehensive visits to hospitals throughout Europe.